Eric-econ104/new/codebook2.md

 ---

 ## **Dataset Details**
-- **Source**: Derived from marital status data for Changhua County and national totals.
+- **Source**: Derived from marital status data for Changhua County and national totals.`重要性別統計資料庫`https://www.gender.ey.gov.tw/gecdb/Stat_Statistics_Field.aspx
 - **Normalization**: The `比例` column is calculated by dividing the count of individuals in a specific marital status by the total count for the corresponding region and age group.
 - **Missing Data Handling**: Missing combinations of variables are filled with a proportion of `0` and a population count of `0` using the `complete()` function.
-- **Purpose**: This dataset is useful for analyzing marital status distributions across different regions, age groups, and genders.
+- **Purpose**: This dataset is useful for analyzing marital status distributions across different regions, age groups, and genders between 彰化和全台婚姻情況。

 ---